mriceron/toguru-panel/README.md

 ### Development
 If you want to develop toguru-panel, use default gulp task.
 It will serve application with watches and fast development builds.

+### Docker

+You can install and run the application through a docker container using `./npm` script (pipes all commands to npm running inside a node docker container)

+- Install deps: `./npm install`
+- Run dev server: `./npm run gulp`

 ## Licence
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).